Loan to Value (LTV) Ratio Calculator 2022CASAPLORERTrusted & Transparent

 |Mortgage Program||Maximum LTV Ratio||Minimum Down Payment|

 Conventional mortgages can allow for an LTV ratio of up to 97% or a downpayment as low as 3%.
 On a $500,000 home, only $15,000 ($500,000*3%) is required as a down payment.
-Jumbo mortgages require an LTV ratio of 80% or lower, or a downpayment of at least 20%. , that is at least a 20% down payment.
+Jumbo mortgages require an LTV ratio of 80% or lower, which is a down payment of at least 20%.
 These mortgages are larger than the conforming loan limits set by the Federal Housing Finance Association (FHFA) and require a lower LTV ratio because of the additional risk involved.

 FHA loans are mortgages that are insured by the Federal Housing Administration and require the LTV ratio to be below 96.5% or at least a 3.5% down payment.
 The FHA loan program’s goal is to make housing affordable for low to moderate-income earners.
 The VA home loan is insured by the Department of Veterans Affairs and the USDA loan is backed by the Department of Agriculture and neither of them has an LTV ratio requirement.
 If you meet the other requirements of USDA loans and VA loans, these loans allow for as low as zero downpayment.
 Adding closing costs to your mortgage will increase your LTV ratio.
 This might be done if a borrower wants to finance their closing costs rather than pay them upfront, such as with a no-closing-cost mortgage.

 Can I Lower my Loan-to-Value Ratio?